0xNineteen/blog.md/btc-consensus/index.md

 # A New Perspective on BTC's POW

-**TLDR;** To achieve consensus among multiple distributed machines you need to ensure a single node (the leader) can propogate state updates to the rest of the network and other nodes can all agree on that the data received was from the correct leader.
-BTC's POW uses its hash puzzel to elect a new leader for each block and all other nodes can confirm they recieved the txs from the leader bc they can confirm the hash is correct.
+**TLDR;** To achieve consensus among multiple distributed machines you need to ensure a single node (the leader) can propagate state updates to the rest of the network and other nodes can all agree that the data received was from the correct leader.
+BTC's POW uses its hash puzzle to elect a new leader for each block and all other nodes can confirm they received the txs from the leader bc they can confirm the hash is correct.

 ---

-Lets say you're on the IBM database team and, for the sake of your clients, **you want your database to have an uptime of 99.99%**.
+Let's say you're on the IBM database team and, for the sake of your clients, **you want your database to have an uptime of 99.99%**.
 How could you do this?

 One 'simple' way to do this is to **duplicate your database across multiple servers across the world**.
 That way, if a tsunami strikes where one server is located or a server randomly crashes, you still got 99 other databases up and running which you can reroute to.